DC-9: Jairo Andrés Meneses Gelves

 Project

-Developing an improved methodology to perform QRA with specific emphasis on renewable and low-carbon fuels facilities
+Developing an improved methodology to perform QRA with specific emphasis on hydrogen and other renewable and low-carbon fuels facilities

 UPC